Spectrum Of Hope – Advaith

 Q. How important are therapy services for your child?
 Has it helped him and your family?

 Parent-professional partnership is very important.
 I always worked as a co-therapist for my son.
-Professionals are trained experts, we should take guidance from them, but mothers are the best therapists.
 A proper Early Intervention programme is very important and we should focus on the communication, imitation, social skills, language skills and prerequisites of learning.
 Different therapies and therapists helped me and Advaith in this journey and I am always thankful to them.

 Q. Tell us about some of the positive lifestyle changes you have made that has helped your family cope with the challenges of bringing up a child with Autism?